OpenTechSchool/html-css-beginners/core/README.md

 title: Core Content
 ---

 This directory is for core course content.
-Starting with setting up Git, creating a GitHub account and all that nice stuff.
+From basic html structure, through css selector and property until create a personal portfolio